What are dental implants?

 Schedule a consultation

-<p”>Dr. Thomas DeStefano is a dental implant specialist.
-If you’re missing a tooth and think that a dental implant is the solution for you contact our office at (585) 248-2383.
+Dr. Thomas DeStefano is a dental implant specialist.
+If you’re missing a tooth and want to find out if a dental implant is the right solution for you contact our office at (585) 248-2383.
 We look forward to providing the personal care you deserve.
+DeStefano Dentistry serves patients from Pittsford, Rochester, and surrounding areas in New York.